IEtherMac

 parameters:

-bool promiscuous; // if true, all packets are received, otherwise only the
+bool promiscuous; // If true, all packets are received, otherwise only the

 // ones with matching destination MAC address

-bool duplexMode; // selects full-duplex (true) or half-duplex (false) operation
+bool duplexMode; // Selects full-duplex (true) or half-duplex (false) operation

 int mtu @unit(B);